American football positions: Nose tackle (NT)

 Sometimes called a middle guard or nose guard, nose tackles play in the center of the defensive line.
-Their function is to clog the middle of the offensive line and stop most run plays (most commonly fullback dives, plunges and sneaks).
+Their function is to clog the middle of the offensive line and stop most run plays (most commonly fullback dives, plunges, and sneaks).
 They line up directly in front of the offense's center, almost nose-to-nose, hence the name.
-This position is used in 3-4 formations, or goal line situations.
+This position is used in 3-4 formations or goal-line situations.

 Most nose tackles are 320-350 pounds, and are the biggest players on the roster.
 This position is the most physically demanding, as players are often forced into constant double or triple teams and need enough speed to collapse the interior of the offensive line.
-Sometimes, nose tackles are used in 4-3 defenses and are either positioned on the quarterbacks blind side, or directly in front of the center.
+Sometimes, nose tackles are used in 4-3 defenses and are either positioned on the quarterback's blind side or directly in front of the center.

 Defensive end (DE)

 Defensive ends line up outside of the defensive tackles and are the ends of the defensive line.
 Their function is to attack the passer or stop offensive runs to the outer edges of the line of scrimmage, which is often referred to as containment.
-The faster of the two is usually placed on the right side of the defensive line (quarterback's left) because that is a right-handed quarterback's blind side.
+The faster of the two is usually placed on the right side of the defensive line (quarterback's left) because that is the right-handed quarterback's blind side.

 Defensive linemen will often take a stance with one or both of their hands on the ground before the ball is snapped.
-These are known as a three-point stance and four-point stance, respectively, and this helps distinguish a defensive lineman from a linebacker, who begins in a two-point stance (i.e. without a hand touching the ground).
+These are known as a three-point stance and four-point stance, respectively, and this helps distinguish a defensive lineman from a linebacker, who begins in a two-point stance (i.e., without a hand touching the ground).

 Linebackers (LB)

 This defense (in white) is in a base 4–3 set.
 Just behind the four defensive linemen (whose hands are on the ground) are three linebackers (numbers 55, 3, and 16), and further back are two safeties (numbers 24 and 44).
-The two cornerbacks are off screen to the left and right.
+The two cornerbacks are off-screen to the left and right.

 Linebackers play behind the defensive line and perform various duties depending on the situation, including rushing the passer, covering receivers, and defending against the run.